-The University is committed to creating an environment where students are comfortable in disclosing a disability or long term condition.
-Our Accessible Learning Support team already assist many of our students with a wide variety of disabilities and long term conditions, including:
+The University is committed to creating an environment where students are comfortable in disclosing a disability or long term health condition.
+Disability Services currently provides support to students with a wide range of disabilities, including:

-- · Specific learning difficulties (e.g. dyslexia, dvspraxia) - · Mental health difficulties (e.g. depression, anxiety, OCD) - · ASD - Physical and mobility difficulties - · Visual or Hearing impairments - · Medical conditions (e.g. diabetes, asthma, ME, epilepsy)
+- · Specific learning difficulties (e.g. dyslexia, dyspraxia) - · Mental health difficulties (e.g. depression, anxiety, OCD) - ASD - · Physical and mobility difficulties - Visual or Hearing impairments - · Medical conditions (e.g. diabetes, asthma, ME, epilepsy)

-We want to ensure that Queen's is accessible to you.
+We want to ensure that Oueen's is accessible to you.